wangdi4/llvm/llvm/docs/LangRef.rst

 current work-item slice at which to insert the value.
 The ``index`` argument must be of an integer type.

-The sixth and seventh arguments are metadata strings which specify layout and memory scope of the matrix, respectively.
+The sixth argument is metadata string which specifies memory scope of the matrix.

 Semantics:
 """"""""""